 He continued by explaining that these professions may be expected to stay up-to-date on best practices by attending seminars or networking events.
 Furthermore, he noted that Medical Equipment Preparers will have busy days and off days, but usually there is always a project or a challenge to overcome.

-While employment of Medical Equipment Preparers is growing, between 2016 and 2026 the career is only expected to grow 4 percent.
+While employment of Medical Equipment Preparers is growing, over the next decade the career is only expected to grow 2.86 percent.
 This growth can be largely attributed to an aging baby boom population, who now require greater healthcare services.
 Therefore, Central Processing Technicians are needed to help prep and sterilize equipment, as well as to ensure that medical equipment is operating properly when treating this population.
+Learn about other careers in allied healthcare today!

 “Networking and relationship building are important when finding employment,” DeLuca said.
 “Here in the New York and New Jersey areas, everyone knows someone you know.
 Word gets around fast, so if you can prove to be a great manager your past employers, co-workers and staff will find you.”

-As of 2016, the median annual wage for a Medical Equipment Preparer was $35,960, with the top 10 percent earning more than $50,620 and the lowest 10 percent earning less than $23,610.
+The median annual wage for a Medical Equipment Preparer is $36,240, with the top 10 percent earning more than $53,540, and the lowest 10 percent earning less than $25,350.
 Additionally, the top paying industries for this occupation are machinery, equipment and supplies merchant wholesalers, the management of companies and enterprises, employment services, specialty hospitals and the federal executive branch.
 Top paying states for this occupation are California, Nevada, Alaska, Massachusetts and the District of Columbia.

 “Your salary varies by facility, state and city.
 Larger more extinguished facilities will pay more than your local community hospital,” DeLuca explained.